-Before you introduce a Novell Small Business Suite 6.5 server into an existing network, you must run the NetWare Deployment Manager to update the network.
+Before you introduce a Novell Small Business Suite 6.6 server into an existing network, you must run the Novell Deployment Manager to update the network.

-IMPORTANT: The Novell Small Business Suite 6.5 Deployment Manager can be run only in an Internet Explorer 5 or 6 browser.
+IMPORTANT: The Novell Deployment Manager can be run only in an Internet Explorer 5 or 6 browser.

-- 1 On a Windows NT/2000 or Windows XP Professional Edition workstation that has the latest Novell client installed on it, log in to your existing network as a user with the Supervisor right (usually user Admin or equivalent). - If you are prompted to log in again while running the NetWare Deployment Manager, you can specify the IP address of the server by clicking Details. - 2 Insert the Novell Small Business Suite Operating System CD and run the NetWare Deployment Manager (nwdeploy.exe) located at the root of the CD. - 3 Under the Network Preparation heading in the left pane of the browser window, click the Overview link to review the following tasks you need to perform: - Back Up Data (Optional) - Search Tree for eDirectory and NDS® versions - Prepare for New eDirectory - Generate GUIDs on NetWare 4 Servers (Conditional) - Prepare a Novell Cluster for Upgrade (Conditional) - Update the Certificate Authority (CA) Object - Prepare for Universal Password - Prepare for CIFS/AFP - 4 (Optional but recommended) Under the Network Preparation heading in the left pane of the browser window, click the Back Up Data link and follow the instructions that display to back up any server data and Novell eDirectory data. - 5 Under the Network Preparation heading in the left pane of the browser window, click the Search Tree for eDirectory/NDS Versions link to update NDS in your tree to a level that is compatible with the version of eDirectory installed by Novell Small Business Suite 6.5.
+- 1 On a Windows NT/2000 or Windows XP Professional Edition workstation that has the latest Novell client installed on it, log in to your existing network as a user with the Supervisor right (usually user Admin or equivalent). - If you are prompted to log in again while running the Novell Deployment Manager, you can specify the IP address of the server by clicking Details. - 2 Insert the Novell Small Business Suite 6.6 NetWare 6.5 CD 1 Operating System with SP3 CD and run the Novell Deployment Manager (nwdeploy.exe) located at the root of the CD. - 3 If you want to run the browser-based version of Deployment Manager and you have Internet Explorer 5 or 6 browser installed, run nwdeploy.exe located at the root of the CD. - If you prefer to run a standalone version of Deployment Manager that does not require a browser, or you do not want to use the ActiveX Control included with the browser-based version, run nwdeploynobrowser.exe located at the root of the CD. - 4 Under the Network Preparation heading in the left pane of the browser window, click the Overview link to review the following tasks you need to perform: - Back Up Data (Optional) - Search Tree for eDirectory/NDS® versions - Prepare for New eDirectory - (Conditional) Generate GUIDs on NetWare 4 Servers - Prepare a Server for Upgrade - (Conditional) Prepare a Novell Cluster for Upgrade - Update the Certificate Authority (CA) Object - Prepare for Universal Password - Prepare for CIFS/AFP - Verify NICI Keys - Perform a Schema Update (Optional)